 In 2008, Mitchell Lake Association was awarded a DNR Grant of $33,000 for lakeshore

 restoration.
-Four shoreland restoration project applications were submitted and
+Five shoreland restoration project applications were submitted and

 approved.
-The four projects are now complete and include; the Timberlake Association
+The five projects are now complete and include; the Timberlake

 The Timberlake Association commons shoreland restoration was the first project to be

 implemented under this grant.
 We hope that this project will serve as both an

 educational and inspirational example of shoreland restoration for other lake property

 owners.
 Click here for more photos of Timberlake restoration project.

 How does shoreland restoration improve Water Quality?

 Planting rainwater gardens and creating shoreland buffers help slow water

 runoff, capture pollutants that are in the rainwater and let the water infiltrate